matter-labs/zksync-lite-docs/docs/faq/wallets.md

 #### 3. Your withdrawal transaction was "out of gas"

+If you see an internal transaction from the zkSync smart contract (as explained in the previous item), it is possible that this transaction was not completed because of insufficient gas.
+You can check if this is the case by clicking on the transaction (on etherscan) and see if there's an error message "out of gas".

-Sorry for the inconvenience.
+If this happened, we are sorry for the inconvenience.

-You'll need to wait until the smart contract upgrade (roughly by the end of January) to recover your funds.
-The instructions will appear here in the docs when the update is complete.
+If you are experienced working with Ethereum smart contracts, you should do the following; otherwise, please skip to the next item.
+- call `getPendingBalance(yourAddress, token)` on the zkSync smart contract to know the exact amount of funds stuck on the contract.
+- call `withdrawPendingBalance(yourAddress, token, amount)` on the zkSync smart contract to withdraw the funds.

 ### If none of the above did help

-If nothing above have helped you, please shoot us email at **withdraw@zksync.io** describing your problem.
+If nothing above have helped you, please shoot us email to **withdraw@zksync.io** describing your problem.
 It MUST contain the following info:

 - Your zkSync wallet address.